On the Markoff Equation

 Recasting the Markoff tree, whose vertices are Markoff triples, in the framework of integral upper unitriangular 3x3 matrices, it will be shown that the largest member of such a triple determines the other two uniquely.
 This answers a question which has been open for 100 years.
 The solution of this problem will be obtained in the course of a broader investigation of the Markoff equation by means of 3x3 matrices.

-{\tmem{{\tmstrong{Introduction}}}}{\tmem{{\tmstrong{}}}}
+{\tmem{{\tmstrong{Introduction}}}}

 Markoff numbers, the solutions of the Markoff Diophantine equation, have captured the imagination of mathematicians for over a century.
 Rooted in A.A.
 Markoff's late 19th century work on binary quadratic forms and their connection to the top hierarchy of the worst approximable (quadratic) numbers by rationals, these numbers have found their place in seemingly unrelated endeavors of mathematical activity, such as 4-dimensional manifolds ([HZ]), quantum field theory ([CV]), hyperbolic geometry ([Se]), combinatorics ([Po]), group and semi group theory ([Co],[Re]).
 Two in-depth treatments of the classical aspects of the theory ([Ca], [CF]) bracket almost four decades.
 One problem that has resisted a conclusive solution so far is the question whether the largest number of a Markoff triple determines uniquely the other two.
 F.G.
 Frobenius posed this question in 1913 ([F]).